great-expectations/great_expectations/docs/how_to_guides/miscellaneous/how_to_add_and_test_a_new_sqlalchemydataset_class.rst

             pybigquery>=0.4.15

     * **Install any necessary drivers**. sqlalchemy requires special drivers for some databases.
 If yours is one of them, please carefully document the steps in {{document TBD}}
-    * **If possible, add docker containers for test resources.** Otherwise, document the steps to set up a suitable test environment.
-In either case, please document steps in {{document TBD}}.
+    * **If possible, add docker containers for test resources.** (You can find examples of similar containers in `assets/docker/`.)
+Otherwise, please document the steps to set up a suitable test environment.

 The core team will not be able to merge your contribution until they're able to replicate your setup.